Actions and Detail Panel

 You are invited to attend an interactive discussion on Race, Poverty, a Good society.
 The vision for this event is a collaboration of thoughts, a conversation and idea sharing around what the good society might look like.

 We have been running focus groups around the UK asking civil society groups to consider what is a Good Society and how do we get there?
-We presented our initial findings at the House of Commons in June of this year.
+We presented our initial findings at the House of Commons in June of last year.
 Our Collaborative Conversations document is now up on the website, in the research section www.edgehill.ac.uk/i4p/i4p-webb-memorial-trust .
 We have extended our collaborative conversations asking people to comment and discuss our existing research themes from specific perspectives; Food Poverty, Race and Poverty, Young People, Older People, Poverty Truth Commissions.

 We would like to invite you to discuss how do you create a Good Society, specifically addressing the issue of Race and Poverty.
 We will run a two hour session with small group discussions around what is a Good society in relation to Civil Society’s response to Race & Poverty and a participatory session that summarizes the groups thoughts.